The Serpent's Fall

 “Amanda!”

 Jack turned on his side and propped his head up on his hand with his elbow resting on the floor.
-“Since I answered your questions, it is only fair that I ask you one.”
+“Since I answered your questions, it is only fair that I get to ask you one.”

 “Sure.
 Shoot,” she said, staring at the ceiling.